 Please complete the assignment described below as you read.
 I strongly recommend that you start reading as soon as possible, and read a bit each day.
-There will be an assessment on the book shortly after we return to school on September 6.
+There will be an assessment on the book shortly after we return to school.
 The book is too long to wait until the last minute, so try to let yourself slip into the world of the novel, and enjoy!

-Due Date: September 6, 2024
+Due Date: September 5, 2025

-How to Submit: Ms. Metsch-Ampel's AP Literature & Composition Summer Assignments Google Classroom page Google Classroom CODE: zadx4jw
+How to Submit: Ms. Metsch-Ampel's Google Classroom pageAP Lit. & Comp.
+Summer Assignment 2025 Google Classroom page Google Classroom CODE: refzdvua